Sajjad177/L2-Assignment-2/README.md

      ```bash
      npm install
      ```
-     - Check the `tsconfig.json` and check whice command add there.
 4. **Environment setup:**
    - In your server side configure environment variables by creating a `.env` file in the root directory.
 Add the following variables:
      ```plaintext